leahsteinberg/cyf-backend/README.md

-Backend for the [call-your-friends](https://github.com/leahsteinberg/call-your-friends) React Native app — a tool for scheduling spontaneous phone calls with friends.
+Backend for the [call-your-friends](https://github.com/leahsteinberg/call-your-friends) React Native app — a tool for coordinating on-the-fly phone calls with friends.

 ---